bjornte/transparent-encryption/README.md

-This repository is an illustration hopefully fuelling a discussion on how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy.
+This repository hopes to contribute to illustrating how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy.

-* The repository is related to [Phynti][] by [Torgeir Hovden][].
+Below is a hypothetic user experience (UX) specification related to [Phynti][] by [Torgeir Hovden][].
-* Hypothetic user experience (UX) specification related to Phynti below.

 ---

-# Phynti UX spec
+# UX spec

 For the time being, there is only written material and no wireframes.

-* [phynti.com landing page][Phynti landing page]
+* [Landing page][]
     * [Encryption scheme][]
 * [Safe rooms][]
     * [How do the safe rooms work?][]